jake-hoffer/wordsearch/README.md

 ## Usage

-- Create an empty directory, and initialize jasmine-node using `npm install jasmine-node`
+- Create an empty directory, and clone git://github.com/jake-hoffer/wordsearch into that directory
-- Clone git://github.com/jake-hoffer/wordsearch into that directory
+- Initialize jasmine-node using `npm install jasmine-node`
 - Run `npm test` to view the jasmine test output.

 ### Notes